Mirzapur Cadet College: Mosque

 There is a central air conditioned mosque where all the cadets say their evening prayers.
 The cadets also says their Jumma prayer there.

 Hospital

 Mirzapur Cadet College has a hospital for cadets and for employees.
 A full-time doctor from the Army Medical Corps is appointed along with assistants.
 All the medicines are free of cost.
 The hospital is open 24 hours to accommodate any special needs.

 Critical cases are directly referred to the Combined Military Hospital (CMH) in Saver Cantonment.

 Designer

 The MCC Campus was designed by the architect Mr. Thariani.

 Library

-The college library is named Shahid Khurshid Smriti Granthagar, after the martyr of the Liberation War of Bangladesh who was a cadet of the college.
+The college library is named Shahid Khurshid Smriti Granthagar, after the martyr of the Independence War of Bangladesh who was a cadet of the college.
 There is a portrait of Khurshid Ali on the wall of the library.

-The library has 18000 books, and daily newspapers and weekly magazines are available.
+The library has 18,000 books, and daily newspapers and weekly magazines are available.